Second Charge Mortgages

 Likewise, interest rates tend to be higher for second charge mortgages, and so this must also be factored into the equation.
 This is because your first charge lender is paid before the second if your home is repossessed, meaning that the second mortgage lender could be at a loss if the proceeds of the sale do not square both loans.

-Advantages of a second charge mortgage
+Benefits of a second charge mortgage

 • You aren’t obliged to pay out early repayment charges on your first mortgage, as you would have to do if you were to remortgage before your term’s official end date.